 Edward Malesich has been a member of the CHS Board of Directors since 2011.
-He chairs the Governance Committee and serves on the Capital Committee.
+He serves as chair of the Governance Committee and as a member of the CHS Foundation Board of Trustees.
 He is a member of Montana Stock Growers Association, Montana Grain Growers Association, Montana Farm Bureau Federation, Montana Farmers Union and Montana Council of Co-ops.
 He holds a bachelor's degree in agricultural production from Montana State University.
-Mr. Malesich's principal occupation has been farming for more than five years, and he raises Angus cattle, wheat, malt barley and hay near Dillon, Montana.
+Mr. Malesich's principal occupation has been farming for more than five years.
+He raises Angus cattle, wheat, malt barley and hay near Dillon, Montana.

 Perry Meyer has been a member of the CHS Board of Directors since 2014.
-He is chair of the Audit Committee and serves on the Corporate Risk Committee.
-He serves as director of Heartland Corn Products Cooperative and is a member of United Farmers Co-op, Central Region Cooperative, Minnesota Farm Bureau, Minnesota and Nicollet County corn growers associations, and Minnesota Pork Producers Association.
-He serves as a director of Steamboat Pork Cooperative, chair of the board of NU-Telecom and director of Minnesota Valley Lutheran School Foundation.
+He serves as chair of the Audit Committee and is a member of the Corporate Risk Committee.
+He is a member of United Farmers Co-op, Central Region Cooperative, Minnesota Farm Bureau, Minnesota and Nicollet County corn growers associations, and Minnesota Pork Producers Association.
+He serves as a director of Steamboat Pork Cooperative, chair of the board of Nuvera Communications, Inc. and director of Minnesota Valley Lutheran School Foundation.
 He holds an agricultural mechanics degree from Alexandria (Minnesota) Technical School.
-Mr. Meyer's principal occupation has been farming for more than five years, and he operates a family farm, raising corn, soybeans and hogs near New Ulm, Minnesota.
+Mr. Meyer's principal occupation has been farming for more than five years.
+He operates a family farm, raising corn, soybean and hogs near New Ulm, Minnesota.

 Steve Riegel, Assistant Secretary-Treasurer, has been a member of the CHS Board of Directors since 2006.
-He serves as the assistant secretary-treasurer of the Executive Committee of the Board of Directors.
-He is vice chair of the Governance Committee and serves on the CHS Foundation Board of Trustees.
-He serves as advisory director of Bucklin (Kansas) National Bank.
+Mr. Riegel serves as the assistant secretary-treasurer of the Board and chair of the Executive Committee.
+He is also a member of the Governance and Capital committees.
+He is an advisory director of Bucklin National Bank.
 He attended Fort Hays (Kansas) State University, majoring in agriculture, business and animal science.
-Mr. Riegel's principal occupation has been farming for more than five years, and he raises irrigated corn, soybeans, alfalfa, dryland wheat and milo near Ford, Kansas.
+Mr. Riegel's principal occupation has been farming for more than five years.
+He raises irrigated corn, soybeans, alfalfa, dryland wheat and milo and operates a cow-calf operation near Ford, Kansas.

 Daniel Schurr, Chair, has been a member of the CHS Board of Directors since 2006.
-Since 2017, Mr. Schurr has served as chair of the Executive Committee of the Board of Directors.
+Since 2017, Mr. Schurr has served as chair of the Board and chair of the Executive Committee.
 He serves on the Blackhawk Bank and Trust board and audit and loan committees and on the Silos and Smokestacks National Heritage Area board.
 He holds a bachelor's degree in agricultural business with a minor in economics from Iowa State University.
 Mr. Schurr's principal occupation has been farming for more than five years.
 He raises corn and soybeans near LeClaire, Iowa, and operates a commercial trucking business.